videojs/video.js/docs/guides/skins.md

 ## Default style elements
 Video.js uses a couple of style elements dynamically, specifically, there's a default styles element as well as a player dimensions style element.
 They are used to provide extra default flexiblity with styling the player.
-However, in a lot of cases, users do not want this.
+However, in some cases, like if a user has the HEAD tag managed by React, users do not want this.
 When `window.VIDEOJS_NO_DYNAMIC_STYLE` is set to `true`, video.js will *not* include these element in the page.
 This means that default dimensions and configured player dimensions will *not* be applied.
 For example, the following player will end up having a width and height of 0 when initialized if `window.VIDEOJS_NO_DYNAMIC_STYLE === true`: